-This final report to Congress and the President, outlining our activity, evaluating our experience, and assaying the process of classification and declassification of federal records, provides the Review Board with an important opportunity.
-In this chapter, we reflect on the course of our experience in dealing with the larger issues of classifying and declassifying federal records, and on the very large problem of secrecy and accountability in the federal establishment.
-We have framed the recommendations that seemed to us most responsive to these larger issues, in the context of the Kennedy assassination, as we suggest what the federal government might do to extend the experience of the Board and to apply our findings to related areas of government activity.
-Our recommendations, therefore, are formulated in a manner that we believe distills our experiences and permits us to contribute to a continuing dialogue both within government and beyond about how best to balance national security and privacy with openness and accountability.
+This final report to Congress and the President, outlining our activity, evaluating our experience, and assaying the process of classification and declassification of federal records, provides an important opportunity.
+In this chapter, we reflect on the course of our experience in dealing with the larger issues of classifying and declassifying federal records, and on the challenge of secrecy and accountability in the federal establishment.
+We have framed recommendations responsive to these issues, in the context of the Kennedy assassination, as we suggest what the federal government might do to apply our findings to related areas of government activity.
+Our recommendations, therefore, distill our experiences and permit us to contribute to a continuing dialogue both within government and beyond about how best to balance national security and privacy with openness and accountability.

-Congress passed the legislation establishing our Board hopeful that, by creating mechanisms to open records concerning the Kennedy assassination, some of the suspicion of the federal government and belief that there had indeed been a cover-up might be dispelled.
+Congress passed the legislation establishing our Board hopeful that, by creating mechanisms to open records concerning the Kennedy assassination, some of the suspicion that the federal government had indeed been involved in a cover-up might be dispelled.
 After the assassination, growing numbers of Americans disagreed with the finding of the Warren Commission that Lee Harvey Oswald, acting alone, was responsible for the murder of the President, with some 65% of Americans in disagreement within a few years of issuance of the Commission's report in 1964.
 By the 1980s, in excess of 80% of the American people did not agree with the conclusion of the Commission.
 These facts, together with Oliver Stone's conspiratorial claim in his movie, "JFK," motivated Congress to pass the President John F. Kennedy Assassination Records Collection Act of 1992.

-The Act mandated that federal executive agencies release as many as documents as possible concerning the assassination and created the JFK Assassination Records Review Board to review all documents that the agencies decided that they could not themselves release in full.
 Our charge was not to investigate the assassination but rather to release as many of these restricted documents as possible.
-In opening up these records to the American people, Congress hoped, in the words of one of the legislative reports, that the efforts of the Review Board "will stand as a symbol and barometer of public confidence in the review and release of the government's records related to the assassination of President Kennedy....
+In the words of one of the legislative reports, lawmakers commented that the efforts of the Review Board "will stand as a symbol and barometer of public confidence in the review and release of the government's records related to the assassination of President Kennedy....
 Several provisions [of the Act creating the Board] are intended to provide as much independence and accountability as is possible within our Constitutional framework."

-This is a high standard, and we hope that our record will show that we did our utmost to create with the greatest possible fidelity the most complete record possible of the documentation surrounding the assassination.
+This was a high standard, and we trust that our record will show that we did our utmost to create with the greatest possible fidelity the most complete record possible of the documentation surrounding the assassination.
 In this way, the government might allow the American people to review its files and draw their own conclusions as to what might have happened and why on that fateful day in Dallas in November 1963.